-“Well,” he explained, opting again for the slow reveal, “do you remember that place in Watertown you always ordered take-out from?”
+“Well,” he explained, again opting for the slow reveal, “do you remember that place in Watertown you always ordered take-out from?”

 I surely did.
-I maintain a long, detailed databank of every decent cheesesteak I’ve ever consumed, especially those in and around my home turf of Greater Boston.
-At the time, I was city editor at a pair of daily newspapers in Central Massachusetts; the 1990 World Cup’s live afternoon telecasts, on ESPN, meshed perfectly with my essentially nocturnal lifestyle.
-From my Watertown flat I watched most every group and elimination match that summer, for this wasn’t merely America’s first World Cup since 1950; it was the first soccer tournament comprehensively broadcast, live, to the American sporting public, ever.
+I maintain a long and detailed databank of every decent cheesesteak I’ve ever consumed, especially those in and around my home turf of Greater Boston.
+At the time, I was city editor at a pair of daily newspapers in Central Massachusetts; the 1990 World Cup’s live afternoon telecasts, on ESPN, dovetailed perfectly with my nocturnal lifestyle.
+From my Watertown flat I watched most every group and elimination match that summer, for this wasn’t merely America’s first World Cup since 1950; it was the first World Cup tournament comprehensively broadcast, live, to the American sporting public, ever.